 Now let’s talk about the veg which is actually my favorite part of the dish!

 Three ears of corn is actually a lot for a skillet dish like this.
 It probably works out to about two to two and a half cups of sweet corn kernels.

-The skillet actually cooks pretty quickly so make sure you prep all your veggies before you get started.
+The Mexican Chicken Skillet actually cooks pretty quickly so make sure you prep all your veggies before you get started.
 Cut the kernels off the corn cobs, dice the onions and jalapenos, and mince the garlic finely.